user search icon shopping cart icon 0 email icon email icon

 To make these fat stores more readily available, the body adjusts hormone levels.
 In particular, levels of human growth hormone (HGH) increase.
 As HGH increases, fat stores decrease, and muscle mass increases.

-Importantly, the body's response to intermittent fasting is different than its response to other types of fasting.
+Importantly, the body's response to intermittent fasting differs from its response to other types of fasting.
 During extended periods of caloric restriction, like starvation diets, your body can adapt to calorie restrictions.
 Eventually, this adaptation-while suboptimal-allows the body to function on fewer calories.
 As a result, fat burning gradually slows or even stops.

 Intermittent fasting, in contrast, keeps the body off balance.
-Periods of fasting and feasting prevent the body from adapting to any one energy level.
-Thus, the body continues to shift to fat burning as an energy source when calories become scarce.
+Periods of fasting and feasting prevent the body from adapting to any energy level.
+Thus, the body continues to shift to fat-burning as an energy source when calories become scarce.

 Cellular Autophagy: A Cleaner Body Uses Energy More Efficiently

 The word "autophagy" comes from the Greek "auto," which means "self," and "phagein," which means "to eat."
 In the process of cellular autophagy, your cells clean themselves by eating themselves.
-In other words, cells identify and remove parts that are old and worn out.
+In other words, cells identify and remove old and worn-out parts.
 These include proteins and structures, like organelles and cell membranes.

 The hormone glucagon is responsible for stimulating cellular autophagy.
 Fasting is, in turn, responsible for increasing glucagon levels.
-In fact, glucagon levels increase as insulin levels decrease.
+Glucagon levels increase as insulin levels decrease.
 Thus, fasting decreases insulin levels, increases glucagon levels, and prompts cellular autophagy.

 Gene Expression: Following the Body's Instructions